jerboa88/Game-Maps/README.md

 </div>

+> [!IMPORTANT]
-> **Note:** I've marked this project as **UNMAINTAINED** because it hasn't seen an update in a while.
+> I've marked this project as [UNMAINTAINED](https://unmaintained.tech/) because it hasn't seen an update in a while.
 You can still fork/download/use this project at your own risk, but I won't be able to provide support or updates.
-[More details](https://unmaintained.tech)

 ## License